- About Nestopia

 - Finding ROMs

 - Q: Can I transfer my saves to another emulator?

 - Save as PDF or any common doc format

-*If you would like to download Nestopia, I have it in my emulators page.
+*If you would like to download Nestopia, you can download it here (1.21 MB).

 Nestopia is a standalone program so it does not have an install wizard.
 Installation is simple: just extract Nestopia from its zip file.
 Not sure how to extract zip files?
 Here's a video tutorial showing you how: how to unzip files on Windows.

 IMPORTANT!
 Nestopia must be placed in a common folder on your computer.
 I recommend Documents, Downloads, or create a folder on your desktop.
 If you place Nestopia somewhere else on your main C drive, then you may be restricting it to read-only access.
 Doing so prevents Nestopia from saving anything.